The Only Milan 2 Day Itinerary You'll Ever Need

 Brush up on contemporary art

 Once you’re back on solid ground, stroll to the nearby Museo del Novecento which has an intriguing collection of 20th century artworks, featuring pieces by Kandinsky, Picasso and Modigliani.
 It’s an unmissable stop in your two day itinerary of Milan.
 If any of your younger travelling companions complain about being made to look at art, bribe them with a gelato from GROM, just across the square.
-And if contemporary art is your thing, check out the paintings in this flat mere minutes from the museum.

 Shop until you drop